 The Oak Grove High School baseball field, which is undergoing a renovation, got a boost Monday night when Lamar County School District board members voted 3-2 to approve installation of sod at the field at a cost of $37,654.50 from Cagle Sod Farm.

 Oak Grove Warriors

-On this week’s episode of The PineBeltSPORTS Podcast, area high school baseball is the main topic.
+On this week’s episode of The PineBeltSPORTS Podcast, we touch on the MLB Draft, the Baton Rouge Regional and the PineBeltSPORTS high school baseball All-Area Team.